Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

 </RelativeLayout>
 ```

 The AnylineOcrScanView can simply be included in the activity layout file, just like any other view.
-The view can be either configured via XML or with a config json.
+The view can be either configured via [XML] (#configureViaXML) or with a config json.

 <a name="ibanViewConfig"> </a>
 ###### Example view config for the IBAN use case